phyletica/ecoevolity/docs-source/source/phycoeval/background.rst

     The tree models with nonindependent (shared) divergences are highlighted in orange.

-|phyco| uses reversible-jump Markov chain Monte Carlo algorithms to sample this
+|Phyco| uses reversible-jump Markov chain Monte Carlo algorithms to sample this
 generalized space of trees.
 This allows joint inference of relationships, shared and multifurcating divergences, and divergence times.